Amel-Marduk: Reign

+Deposition and death

-Amel-Marduk's reign abruptly ended in August 560 BC, after barely two years as king, when he was deposed and murdered by Neriglissar, his brother-in-law, who then claimed the throne.
+Amēl-Marduk's reign abruptly ended in August 560 BC, after barely two years as king, when he was deposed and murdered by Neriglissar, his brother-in-law, who then claimed the throne.
 The last document from the reign of Amel-Marduk is a contract dated to 7 August 560 BC, written in Babylon.
-Four days later, documents dated to Neriglissar are known from both Babylon and Uruk.
+Four days later, documents dated to Neriglissar are known from Babylon and Uruk.
 Based on increased economic activity attributed to him in the capital, Neriglissar was at Babylon at the time of the usurpation.
-It is likely that the conflict between Amel-Marduk and Neriglissar was a result of inter-family discord rather than some other form of rivalry.
+The conflict between Amēl-Marduk and Neriglissar was likely a result of inter-family discord rather than some other form of rivalry.
 Neriglissar was married to one of Nebuchadnezzar's daughters, possibly Kashshaya.
 As Kashshaya is attested considerably earlier in Nebuchadnezzar's reign than Amel-Marduk (in Nebuchadnezzar's fifth year, 600/599 BC) and most of the other sons, it is possible that she was older than them.
 Though the gap between the earliest reference to Kashshaya and those of the sons could be accidental or coincidental; it could also be interpreted as an indication that many of the sons were the progeny of a second marriage.
-It is therefore possible that Neriglissar's usurpation was the result of infighting between an older, wealthier and more influential branch of the royal family (represented by Nebuchadnezzar's daughters, Kashshaya in particular) and a less well established and younger, though more legitimate, branch (represented by Nebuchadnezzar's sons, such as Amel-Marduk).
+It is therefore possible that Neriglissar's usurpation was the result of infighting between an older, wealthier and more influential branch of the royal family represented by Nebuchadnezzar's daughters, Kashshaya in particular, and a less well-established and younger though more legitimate, branch represented by Nebuchadnezzar's sons.

 Titles

-From one of his inscriptions, found on a pillar of one of Babylon's bridges, Amel-Marduk's titles read as follows:
+From one of his inscriptions, found on a pillar of one of Babylon's bridges, Amēl-Marduk's titles read as follows: "Amēl-Marduk, king of Babylon, the one who renovates Esagil and Ezida, son of Nebuchadnezzar, king of Babylon."

-Given that few inscriptions of Amel-Marduk are known, no more elaborate versions of his titulature are known.
+Given that few inscriptions of Amēl-Marduk are known, no more elaborate versions of his titulature are known.
 He may also have used the title 'king of Sumer and Akkad', used by other Neo-Babylonian kings.